joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-07-26-walkabout.md

   \langle T_i\rangle = 1 + \frac13\sum\limits_{j\in\sigma(i)\setminus\boldsymbol{0}} \langle T_j\rangle.
 $$

 To get rolling, we just have to encode the neighbor relationships of the white tiles on the ball.
-Taking its vitals, we see that the $20$ white tiles can be arranged into $4$ groups (A, B, C, and D).
+Taking its vitals, we see that the $20$ white tiles can be arranged into $4$ groups ($A,$ $B,$ $C,$ and $D$).
 The top and bottom groups form connected rings while the middle two undulate, connecting to members of the other ring, and the top or bottom, but not amongst themselves.

 ![](/img/2022-07-26-vertex-labels-save.png){:width="400 px" class="image-centered"}